ShadowDuke/OW_GermanPatch/README.md

 **Delete any previous files/directories from earlier versions of this patch**
 1. [Download](https://github.com/ShadowDuke/OW_GermanPatch/archive/master.zip) the files and put the **"Mods"** directory and the **"Translations"** directory in \Users\\###\Documents\My Games\OldWorld\
    - Help: Windows Explorer; click on Documents; navigate to \My Games\Old World\
-2. Go to "Mods" in the main menu and enable "German Translation" and "German" in tne *Translations* bab, click "Save" then click "Play with Mods".
+2. Go to "Mods" in the main menu and enable "German Translation" and "German" (German Translation Part 1+2) in tne *Translations* tab, click "Save" then click "Play with Mods".
 3. Now set up a new game and start as usual.

 **To enable the full patch (step 2) on your saved game begun in english**, find your save in \Documents\My Games\Old World\Save\.. and edit the file with an editor.